 At the end of the lease, or where there are no Commonwealth-leased vehicles available, you may request a vehicle from the Minister-approved list of standard vehicles (see related resources).
-The list includes small, medium and large cars, four-wheel drive vehicles and people movers.
+The list includes small, medium and large cars, four-wheel drive vehicles and people movers - petrol/diesel and electric vehicle options, where available.
 All vehicles have a 5-star ANCAP safety rating and a purchase price below the luxury car tax threshold for non-fuel efficient vehicles (the threshold), as determined by the Australian Taxation Office.
 The list of standard vehicles is regularly updated, based on the latest manufacturers’ pricing.

 If you cannot identify a standard vehicle that meets your specific needs, you may make a written request for a non-standard vehicle.
 For:

 - a PPV, the request should be made to your MaPS state or territory manager.

 - an SDV, a non-standard vehicle is subject to the approval of MaPS.
 Your request must detail the workplace health and safety, or other factors, which mean that the provision of the non-standard vehicle is appropriate in your circumstances.

 Please note that MaPS seeks to align vehicle selection with the Commonwealth Fleet Vehicle Selection Policy, in particular ensuring vehicles have a ‘five star’ ANCAP rating, provide value for money and are ‘fit for purpose’.